WHY SHOULD YOU APPLY TO GVSU’s Au.D. PROGRAM?

 - Submit all required admissions materials prior to deadline

-- Participate in virtual admissions interview during last 2 weeks of March (by invitation)
+- Participate in virtual admissions interview during first 2 weeks of February (by invitation)

 Applications and all supporting materials must be submitted through CSDCAS by the deadlines posted above.
 It is strongly recommended that applicants submit materials such as transcripts and GRE scores several weeks in advance of the deadline to allow CSDCAS time to process.